jzeiselmusic/PID_Controller/README.md

 # PID_Controller
-Matplotlib animation for visualizing PID tracking
+matplotlib animation for visualizing PID tracking

+move the mouse around and the missile will track the mouse location

+The animation will only 'update' if the mouse is moving